Lincoln / Broadway Street History

 Image Source: The Denver Public Library, Western History Collection

 Did you know?
-The Goodheart Builing was built in 1901 by Luke Goodheart who lived at 550 South Lincoln Street.
-The building was first established as the Broadway Laundry and Towel Supply Company.(1) The iconic chimney with the words "Goodheart Laundry" still remains today.
-Many people remember the building as as the Goodheart Antiques.
-Some workers insisted the place was haunted possibly by a ghost of a women who had been killed in a laundry vat in the 1930’s on the 2nd floor.
+The Goodheart Building was built by Auguste Courvoisier in 1893.
+In 1901, Luke Goodheart who lived at 550 South Lincoln Street first established the Broadway Laundry and Towel Supply Company.(1) The iconic chimney with the words "Goodheart Laundry" still remains today.
+Many people remember the building as the Goodheart Antiques.
+Some workers insisted the place was haunted possibly by a ghost of a woman who had been killed in a laundry vat in the 1930’s on the 2nd floor.
 The 2nd floor had also been a boxing ring and some said that at night it sounded as if old fashioned laundry equipment was grinding away(1).

 Sources: “ The Ghosts of South Broadway”- Phil Goodstein